 jetsetdanny Posted January 6 Report Share Posted January 6 11 hours ago, IRF said: Indeed!
 Only 64 bytes per tune though.
 If you had 20 tunes of 256 bytes each, that wouldn't leave much room for anything else!
 Exactly.
 Even with 64-byte-long tunes there was no room left for any extras.
 A suggestion was made after the game was released that it could do with a non-standard font.
 It was a very good suggestion, but unfortunately impossible to apply without far-reaching changes to the game engine that would optimise the code 'a la Norman Sword' and free up enough space to implement a new font.
 IRF 1 Quote Link to comment Share on other sites More sharing options...

 jetsetdanny Posted January 6 Report Share Posted January 6 Ian, I never thanked you for answering my request and for all the information and code solutions you have provided!
 Thank you so much, it is all greatly appreciated! 🙂 👍 I remember once in the past I did have a look at the Jet Set Mini code, but couldn't make enough sense of it to be sure what you had done there.
 I probably didn't try hard enough (I didn't need a 256-byte-long tune 'seriously', I was only toying with some ideas).
 In any case, it's great to have everything explained plainly in this thread!
 So thanks again 🙂.
-Spider and IRF 2 Quote Link to comment Share on other sites More sharing options...
+IRF and Spider 2 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts